HIPAA Privacy Notice

 We may use or disclose information about you to determine eligibility for coverage for plan benefits, obtain premiums, facilitate payment for the treatment or services you receive from healthcare providers, determine plan responsibility for benefits or to coordinate benefits.
 For example, payment functions may include sharing PHI with Medicare or other health plans for purposes of coordination of benefits; reviewing PHI to determine medical necessity of services received; providing PHI to vendors for the collection and payment of fees for Prescription Drug Card benefits.

 Healthcare operations refer to the insurance and business functions undertaken by a health plan, among other things.
 Some examples of uses and disclosures permitted as part of healthcare operations include but are not limited to the disclosure of PHI for underwriting, premium rating and other activities relating to the creation, renewal or replacement of a health insurance contract or plan coverage; conducting or arranging for medical review, legal services, audit services, and fraud and abuse detection programs.
 We may disclose PHI to consultants who provide legal, actuarial and auditing services to the plan.
 Operations may also include the use and disclosure of PHI for business planning, management and general administration of the plan.
 We will share your protected health information with third party "business associates" that perform various activities such as claim administration services on behalf of the plan.
 Whenever we make an arrangement with a business associate that involves the disclosure of PHI, we will elicit the business associate’s agreement to protect PHI.
+Federal law prohibits us from using or disclosing PHI that is genetic information for underwriting purposes.

 Other uses and disclosures permitted without authorization